SWMFsoftware/SWMF/README.md

 # Obtain SWMF

-Get the source code from GitLab or GitHub.
+Get the full source code from GitHub/SWMFsoftware or the open-source code from GitHub/MSTEM-QUDA.

 The minimum requirement is the `SWMF` repository.